sdcoffey/fn/README.md

 ```

 ### Sum
-Sum returns the summed value of values in the slice
+Sum returns the summed value of values in the slice.

 ```go
 func ExampleSum() {